-WASHINGTON, Sept.
-20, 2016 – Speedy Foods, LLC, a Commerce City, Colo. establishment, is recalling approximately 920 pounds of chicken spring roll products due to misbranding and undeclared allergens, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.
+WASHINGTON, July 24, 2017 – Stefano’s Foods, Inc., a Charlotte, N.C. establishment, is recalling approximately 981 pounds of Stromboli products due to misbranding and an undeclared allergen, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.
 The product contains eggs, a known allergen which is not declared on the product label.

-The products subject to recall bear establishment number “EST. P-7195” inside the USDA mark of inspection.
-These items were shipped to distributors in Colorado and Oklahoma.
+The products subject to recall bear establishment number “EST. 19140” inside the USDA mark of inspection.
+These items were shipped to a distribution center in Wisconsin.

 There have been no confirmed reports of adverse reactions due to consumption of these products.
 Anyone concerned about an injury or illness should contact a healthcare provider.

 Consumers who have purchased these products are urged not to consume them.
 These products should be thrown away or returned to the place of purchase.